Uganda Chimpanzee + Gorilla Itinerary 2026: A Practical 5-Day Primate Route

 A practical day-by-day route

-This is the clean five-day version.
+This is the clean five-day shape most operators should price from.
 It keeps the route primate-first, protects both activity days, and avoids turning Uganda into an overbuilt loop.

 Day 1: Reach the Kibale area and settle the route